viniciusduartereis/chaterlang/README.md

 Simple erlang chat for messages between nodes.

+## Getting Started

 ### Prerequisites

 You need to install [erlang](http://www.erlang.org).

-## Getting Started

-You need to enter the name of your machine to the node in `client.erl` file.
+Enter the name of your machine to the node in `client.erl` file.

 ```erlang
 Server = {server_chat, 'server@{MACHINE_NAME}'},